ErhardtAndrei/SolveLChallenge/README.md

 -(Not implemented yet)

 # Como executar o projeto

--Dowloading and executing the software: VisualG 3.
+- Dowloading and executing the software: VisualG 3.
+- Clone this repository
+- Open the code .ARG on VisualG 3.
+- Execute it pressing F9

 # Autor